angular/angular/tools/ngcontainer/README.md

 Install Docker on your machine in order to build/pull/push this image.

-Log in to `hub.docker.com` as `teamangular` using the follow command:
+Log in to `hub.docker.com` as `teamangular` using the following command:

 `$ docker login`